rweardley/build_scripts_and_profiles/desktop/nekrs/cardinal/README.md

 - bison
 - gawk
 - libtirpc-dev
+- CMake version 3.26.0 (more recent than required by NekRS)

 These must be installed before running the build script.
 - `build_NekRS_CPU.sh` installs a CPU-only version of NekRS